 Apps are sets of tabs that users can change by selecting the drop-down menu in the header.
 All underlying objects, components, data, and configurations remain the same, regardless of the selected app.
 In selecting an app, users navigate in a set of tabs that allows them to efficiently use the underlying functionality for app-specific tasks.
 For example, let's say you do most of your work in the sales app, which includes tabs like Accounts and Opportunities.
-To track a new marketing campaign, rather than adding the Campaigns tab to the sales app, you select Marketing from the app drop-down to view your campaigns and campaign members.
+To track a new marketing

-Available in: Enterprise, Performance, Unlimited, Developer, and Database.com Editions
+Available in: Enterprise, Performance, Unlimited, and Developer Editions